kwiwi/UDON_front/README.md

 # Introduction

 Ok so I really don't know much when it comes to reactjs (and coding in general), so bear with me.

+# mobile version
 I'm building the mobile version of udonradio.fr.
 The idea is to squish the 3 panneled flex display view into one, which implies using a lot of `display: none`s in the css stylesheet, since I can't get anything done with reactjs.
 I know it's dumb, but it is straightforward and it somehow kinda works.

 Flash-course on how the site is constructed structurally so you can understand what's going on :
   - menu = desktop menu lets you choose more options than the mobile menu.
 The mobile menu lets you display the chat on middlepanel since rightpannel isn't displayed ('member `display:none`?)